 You do not need design skills or new software.
 Here is the whole process from start to finish.

-1. Build your program pages in Canva, Word, or Google Docs: a cover with your studio name and recital date, then the performance order, then bios and thank-yous.
-Export it as a PDF.
+- Build the program pages.
+Make a cover with your studio name and recital date, then the performance order, then bios and thank-yous, in Canva, Word, or Google Docs.

 Pro Tip: Add the QR code to the last slide of your recital and to the sign-in sheet at the door.
 Parents scan once and have the program for the whole night, and you get to see how many opened it for your next studio email.